Understand Yellow Skin (Jaundice) Symptom and its Causes

 The cause of jaundice can be identified by a gastroenterologist and suitable treatment options are prescribed.
 Ignoring the problem will only allow the cause to get worse, which could lead to serious symptoms or even death.

 • Sugarcane helps with the proper functioning of the liver and digestion.
-A glass of sugarcane juice will help the patient recover quickly from jaundice.
+A glass of sugarcane juice will help the patient recover quickly.

 • In the case of jaundice, radish leaves should be used.
 It would be helpful to drink a glass of the distilled juice every day.